googanhiem/home-assistant.io/source/_posts/2025-04-24-community-day.markdown

 ### Locations and registering to attend

-We have organized our own events which are hosted by those who work at Home Assistant 😎!
-To coordinate these, we are using Luma, a site focused on tech meetups.
+**15 events** are set to have full-time Home Assistant team members in attendance 😎!
+To coordinate all these meetups, we are using Luma, a site focused on tech meetups.
 All the current events can be found below or on our [Home Assistant Community Day](https://lu.ma/haday2025) calendar.

 <iframe
   data-src="https://lu.ma/embed/calendar/cal-QXZXEJrvB3UaI63/events?lt=light"